JobNmadu/Dyn4cast/README.md

 ## Things the package can do

-The package is capable of estimation, prediction and forecasting of the following models.
+The package is capable of computing, estimating, predicting and forecasting of the following models.
 - Spline without knots
 - Spline with knots
 - Smooth Spline